 Hi everyone.
 Hope you're all well :)

-I've got LOTS in store for you this week. which is why I thought it would be helpful if I break this week's blog post down for you, so you can skip to the bits you're actually interested in ;).
+I've got LOTS in store for you this week, which is why I thought it would be helpful if I break this week's blog post down for you, so you can skip to the bits you're actually interested in, like the recipe for my delicious raw vegan Turmeric Chia Pudding ;).
 Cuz - just so you know - this is a looooong one and I don't want you getting bored ;).

 This week you can find info on...